EnviroDIY/ModularSensors/README.md

 const uint8_t measurementsToAverage = 10;  // The number of readings to average
 const int SDI12Data = 7;  // The pin the CTD is attached to
 const int SDI12Power = 22;  // The sensor power pin (use -1 if not applicable)
+// Create the sensor object
 DecagonCTD ctd(*CTDSDI12address, SDI12Power, SDI12Data, measurementsToAverage);
-DecagonCTD_Cond cond(&ctd);  // The ampersand (&) *must* be included
+// Create the three variable objects and link them to the sensor DecagonCTD_Cond cond(&ctd);  // The ampersand (&) *must* be included DecagonCTD_Temp temp(&ctd);
-DecagonCTD_Temp temp(&ctd);
 DecagonCTD_Depth depth(&ctd);